-This power salad using Minute® Ready to Serve Organic White & Red Quinoa is packed with protein and energizing ingredients that are sure to get you through the day!
+Made with Minute®Organic White & Red Quinoa Cups, this salad is packed with protein and energizing ingredients that are sure to get you through the day!

-This delicious and energizing salad is packed with organic quinoa, chicken, avocado and power blend coleslaw made with Brussels sprouts and other greens to power you through your day.
+This delicious and energizing salad is packed with organic quinoa, chicken, avocado and power blend coleslaw.
+The combination of protein, whole grains and fresh greens is sure to power you through your day.

-Combine unheated quinoa, greens, chicken, avocado, tomatoes and green onions in a medium bowl.
+Combine unheated quinoa, coleslaw mix, chicken, avocado, tomatoes and green onions in a medium bowl.

-This powerhouse salad has got it all with protein-packed white and red quinoa, chicken, creamy avocado, tomatoes, green onion and other mixed vegetables.
-Super portable, you can take this meal with whole grains and avocado with you to work or school for a meal that will keep your mind and body energized so you can stay alert all day long.
+This powerhouse salad has got it all, with protein-packed white and red quinoa, chicken, creamy avocado, tomatoes, green onion and a mix of vegetables.
+Super portable, you can take this meal with you to work or school and enjoy a dish that will keep your mind and body energized as you power through your day.

-A quinoa salad is a great way to balance out a leafy salad as it’s a complete protein containing all 9 essential amino acids.
-Use this salad to make use of any leftover greens, chicken and rice you have so that they don’t go to waste.
-Combine the ingredients, add your favorite vinaigrette and enjoy!
+Quinoa is a great way to balance out a leafy salad as it’s a complete protein containing all 9 essential amino acids.
+Use this recipe to make use of any leftover greens, chicken and rice you have so that they don’t go to waste.
+Combine the ingredients, add your favorite vinaigrette, and enjoy!

-Aside from its many other benefits, Minute® Ready to Serve Organic White & Red Quinoa can be eaten cold or hot.
+Aside from its many other benefits, Minute® Organic White & Red Quinoa Cupscan be eaten cold or hot.
 If you want to heat the quinoa, simply toss it in the microwave for 1 minute.
-Make sure to keep a few Ready to Serve cups on hand for when hunger strikes or for when you need a quick snack.
+Make sure to keep a few Rice Cups on hand for when hunger strikes or for when you need a quick snack.
 You can even make a delicious dessert using our organic quinoa by swapping it in for the brown rice in this Nutty Buddy Honey Rice recipe.

 If you cut open an avocado and put it away only to later find it has turned brown, have no fear your avocado is not spoiled!
 Similar to an apple, the fruit of an avocado turns brown when exposed to air.
 You can still eat the brown part, but if that’s not your style, scrape away the thin brown layer to reveal the green goodness underneath!